-In the following, sign language sentences are glossed in capital letters, as is standard.
-Expressions of the form WORD-i and WORD, indicate that the relevant expression is associated with the locus (= position in signing space) i.
-A suffixed locus, as in WORD-i, indicates that the association is effected by pointing; a subscripted locus, as in $WORD_i$ or [...
-EXPRESSION...]i, indicates that the relevant expression is signed in position i.
-Locus names are assigned from right to left from the signer's perspective; thus when loci a, b, c are mentioned, a appears on the signer's right, c on the left, and b somewhere in between.
-IX (for 'index') is a pointing sign towards a locus, while POSS is possessive; they are glossed as IX-i and POSS-i if they point towards (or 'index') locus i; the numbers I and 2 correspond to the position of the signer and addressee respectively.
-IX-i is a standard way of realizing a pronoun corresponding to locus i (note that in principle the pointing sign IX-i can also serve to establish rather than to retrieve a locus i).
+Expressions of the form WORD-i and WORD_i indicate that the relevant expression is associated with the locus (= position in signing space) i.
+A suffixed locus, as in WORD-i, indicates that the association is effected by pointing; a subscripted locus, as in WORD, or [...EXPRESSION...], indicates that the relevant expression is signed in position i.
+Locus names are assigned from right to left from the signer's perspective; thus when loci a, b, c are mentioned, a appears on the signer's right, c on the left, and b somewhere in between IX (for 'index') is a pointing sign towards a locus, while POSS is a possessive; they are glossed as IX-i and POSS-i if they point towards (or 'index') locus i; the numbers I and 2 correspond to the position of the signer and addressee respectively.
+IX-i is a standard way of realizing a pronoun corresponding to locus i, but the pointing sign IX-i can also serve to establish rather than to retrieve a locus i.
 Agreement verbs include loci in their realization - for instance the verb a-ASK-1 starts out from the locus a and targets the first person locus 1; it means that the third person individual denoted by a asks something to the signer.
 When an expression indexes a default locus, it is usually written without a letter index (e.g. IX rather than IX-a).
 IX-arc-i refers to a plural pronoun indexing locus i, as it involves an arc motion towards i rather than a simple pointing sign.
 Some of the nouns we will use have two forms: an unmarked one, and one with a single repetition in the same location of signing space (hence a total of 2 iterations), typical of nouns.
 When this matters, the latter form is encoded by adding n to the transcription.
 Thus TROPHY stands for the unmarked form, TROPHY-n for the form with a single repetition.

 The suffix -rep is used for unpunctuated repetitions, and in such cases -rep3, -rep4, -rep5, ...indicate that there are 3, 4, 5, ... iterations.
-When relevant, we add a subscript indicating the shape of the repetition, e.g. -rep3{horizontal} for a horizontal repetition (whether in a straight line or as horizontal arc), -rep3{triangle} for a triangular-shaped repetition.
-The suffix -cont is used for continuous repetitions, and subscripts may be used as well to indicate the shape of the movement, such as -cont{horizontal} or -cont{triangle}.
-Punctuated repetitions of an expression WORD are encoded as [WORD WORD WORD] if they involve three iterations of that expression; [WORD WORD WORD]{horizontal} and [WORD WORD]{triangle} provide information about the shape of the repetion.
+When relevant, we add a subscript indicating the shape of the repetition, e.g. $-rep3{horizontal}$ for a horizontal repetition (whether in a straight line or as a horizontal arc), $-rep3{triangle}$ for a triangular-shaped repetition.
+The suffix -cont is used for continuous repetitions, and subscripts may be used as well to indicate the shape of the movement, such as $-cont{horizontal}$ or $-cont{triangle}$.
+Punctuated repetitions of an expression WORD are encoded as $[WORD\ WORD\ WORD\ WORD\ WORD\]{horizontal}$ and $[WORD\ WORD\ WORD\]{triangle}$ provide information about the shape of the repetition.